sarmilaupadhyaya/WordEmbeddingTrainingVisualization/README.md

 [Gensim](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html#sphx-glr-auto-examples-tutorials-run-word2vec-py)

-## Visualization of Gensim word vector modules in tensorflow
+## Visualization of Gensim Word Vector Modules in Tensorflow

 To visualize the trained embedding in the tensorboard.
 Run the get_tensorboard_representation.py file.
 Make sure you have valid model path.